mailittlepony/mnist/docs/hyperparameters.md

 - Curves remain identical; accuracy slightly improved.
 - Training speed unaffected.

-So I could go on and see to what extent the weigh decay can improve the accuracy but I am already satisfied with the current accuracy.
+So I could go on and see to what extent the weight decay can improve the accuracy but I am already satisfied with the current accuracy.

 ---

-## ✅ Final Remarks
+## Final Remarks
 - Both models exceeded my accuracy targets:
   - **MLP:** ≈ 98.60 %
   - **CNN:** ≈ 99.34 %